This section describes the SQL-compliant conditional expressions available in LightDB.

 is text.

-So the function nvl(numeric, text) is called and the returned data type is numeric.
+So the function nvl(numeric, "any") is called and the returned data type is numeric.

 In some special cases, the type returned when expr1